Usbac/wolff/docs/en/faq.md

 The framework philosophy is to keep its simplicity while following good practices, clean code and an object oriented approach.
 All of this while trying to keep a stable architecture without relying on 'magic'.

+**How does the framework compare with other alternatives**

+Wolff stands between small frameworks like Slim and Lumen and big frameworks like Laravel, Codeigniter and Yii.
+It can be fast and small while having the right amount of functionality for building a web app.
+The utilities like the template engine, database abstraction layer and the standard library differentiates Wolff from micro frameworks (which commonly only have a router system and not much more).

+Wolff doesn't follow the 'convenion over configuration' paradigm like Ruby on Rails or Laravel but it comes ready to be used and deployed due to its simplicity.

+On the other hand, Wolff has a similarity with small open source projects and that's its lack of external dependencies.

 **What is required to install Wolff?**

 Only composer, but you can download the bundle versions that don't require it.